ESO Music Ambassadors

 - Igor Kiselev

 - Jon Kennedy

 - Stan Dart

-The tonelabs duo was founded 2005 by Ali Reza Raini and Max Pfetscher to realise creative audiovisual projects.
-Every project is unique and has its own vision and focus - mostly realised with music, sound design, images or a performance.
+The tonelabs duo was founded in 2005 by Ali Reza Raini and Max Pfetscher to realise creative audiovisual projects.
+Every project is unique and has its own vision and focus — mostly realised using music, sound design, images or a performance.
 The different projects showcase the versatility and the scope of tonelabs.
-Themed under the motto: Music is not just a combination of sounds but a lifestyle "gathering open minds - one beat at a time".
+Themed under the motto: Music is not just a combination of sounds but a lifestyle "gathering open minds — one beat at a time".